armbruer/etfoptimizer/README.md

 3. The database connection:
    Either navigate from the project working directory to `ÈTFOptimizer/settings.py` and change the `SQL_URI` parameter.
    The required format for this step is: `SQL_URI = 'postgresql+psycopg2://<user>:<password>:<port>/<database name>'`.

    Or run directly `python3 run_crawlers.py setupdb` which will guide you though the database connection setup.
+4. Log in the Refinitiv Workspace and create an app key for the Eikon API.
+(A guide for this can be found at https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api/quick-start).
+Afterwards add the key to the `app_key` variable in `etfoptimizer.ini`.

 Data retrieval
 ==============